Automakers Rev Up Subscription Services

 “We collect driving data about your Vehicle such as speed, acceleration and braking data; direction of travel; trip data (mileage, date, length, conditions); ignition events; steering events; cruise control data; seatbelt status; information about Vehicle incidents or events; other information about how you drive a Vehicle; as well as associated date/time stamps for such information.”

-- What happens when you sell the car?
-How do we make sure the new buyer is properly informed that certain systems on that vehicle won’t work unless they pay a subscription fee?
+- What happens when owners sell their cars?
+How do they make sure the new buyers are properly informed that certain systems on their vehicles won’t work without subscription fees?

-“Disclosure is going to be a huge deal, especially for the resale of a vehicle,” Driven’s Voelk told Checkbook.
-“The seller can't hide the fact that the semi-autonomous system that's active at the time of sale will expire in a matter of time.
+“Disclosure is going to be a huge deal, especially for the resale of a vehicle,” Voelk told Checkbook.
+“The seller can’t hide the fact that the semi-autonomous system that’s active at the time of sale will expire.
 The buyer needs to understand that.”

 Contributing editor Herb Weisbaum (“The ConsumerMan”) is an Emmy award-winning broadcaster and one of America's top consumer experts.
-He is also the consumer reporter for KOMO radio in Seattle.
+He is also the consumer reporter for NW Newsradio in Seattle.
 You can also find him on Facebook, Twitter, and at ConsumerMan.com.